Montgomery Blair High School: Science, Mathematics, and Computer Science Magnet program

 In 1985, Montgomery County Public Schools opened its first Science, Mathematics, and Computer Science Magnet program at Blair.
 At the time, Blair had the highest minority population among the high schools in the county and the lowest standardized test scores.
 The school board conducted a survey to decide that a specialized science magnet program would attract high-achieving white and Asian students to Blair.
 Although there was criticism of the program from some parents and students, the leaders of the PTA and the principal supported the program, noting that by 1989 more families were staying in the neighborhood to attend Blair and fewer students were seeking to transfer out.
-In 1993, Superintendent of Montgomery County Public Schools Paul Vance told The New York Times, "I have never seen a high school's image turn around so quickly."
+In 1993, Montgomery County Public Schools superintendent Paul Vance told The New York Times, "I have never seen a high school's image turn around so quickly."

-The Magnet offers accelerated, interdisciplinary courses in science, mathematics, and computer science, including dozens of elective courses; in 2022, these included Quantum Physics, Complex Analysis, Thermodynamics, Discrete Mathematics, Marine Biology, 3D Computer Graphics, Artificial Intelligence, Origins of Science, and Organic Chemistry.
-Qualified students who are not in the program may enroll in its electives.
-In their senior year, Magnet students complete research projects and may enter the Science Talent Search, in which the program has a long history of success.
-In 2017, Magnet students had a mean SAT score of 1531 and a mean composite ACT score of 35, both of which are higher than any high school in the nation.
+The Magnet offers accelerated, interdisciplinary courses in science, mathematics, and computer science.
+All Magnet students are required to complete a rigorous core curriculum in their 9th and 10th grades consisting of the physical, chemical, biological, and earth and space sciences; mathematics, including precalculus and calculus; computer science; and interdisciplinary research, engineering, and technology courses.
+In their 11th and 12th grades, Magnet students may opt to enroll in dozens of elective courses; selected courses include Quantum Physics, Complex Analysis, Computer Modeling and Simulation, Thermodynamics, Discrete Mathematics, Logic, Marine Biology, Computer Graphics, Artificial Intelligence, Mathematical Physics, Linear Algebra, and Organic Chemistry.
+Qualified students who are not in the Magnet may enroll in its electives, provided they meet the appropriate prerequisites.
+In their senior year, Magnet students complete a Senior Research Project and may enter the Regeneron Science Talent Search, in which the program has a long history of success.
+Magnet class of 2026 students had a mean SAT score of 1515 and a mean composite ACT score of 35.

-The Blair Magnet is open to students from the southern and eastern areas of Montgomery County, who are selected through a competitive application and testing process.
-(A program at Poolesville High School provides a similar curriculum for students in the northern and western areas of Montgomery County.)
+The Magnet is open to students from the southern and eastern areas of Montgomery County, who are selected through a competitive application and testing process.
+A program at Poolesville High School provides a similar curriculum for students in the northern and western areas of the county.

 The Magnet program has been criticized for being overwhelmingly white and Asian, enrolling few black and Hispanic students.
 The Magnet was threatened with proposed budget cuts in 2008, but after student protests, the most severe cuts were repealed.

 In 2018, a retired Magnet teacher was accused of sexual harassment by many former students.